-The Places of Worship Registration Act 1855 provides for places of religious worship, except those of the Established Church, to be certified to the Registrar General.
+The Places of Worship Registration Act 1855 provides for places of religious worship, except those of the established Church, to be certified to the Registrar General.
 A building has to be certified as a place of religious worship before it can be registered for marriages by the Registrar General under the Marriage Act 1949.

 The Marriage Act draws a distinction between civil and religious marriages.
-Where a marriage is conducted in a registered building it may be solemnised according to such form and ceremony as the persons contracting the marriage see fit to adopt.
+Where a marriage is conducted in a registered building it may be solemnized according to such form and ceremony as the persons contracting the marriage see fit to adopt.
 Civil marriages may only take place in a register office or other building approved for that purpose by the local authority in which it is situated.

 The register of buildings registered for marriage is not held in a format that can provide the total number of applications since the 1855 Act was implemented.